sean-yeoh/simple_spark/README.md

 ## Changelog

+### 0.0.9

+- Breaking change: 204 responses now return an empty hash t simplify consuming code
+- Added logging, if debug is set then SimpleSpark will log its options and calls in addition to Excon.

 ### 0.0.8

-Improved exception handling
+- Improved exception handling

 ### 0.0.7

-Added Time Series to Metrics
+- Added Time Series to Metrics

 ### 0.0.6

-Fixed accidental bug
+- Fixed accidental bug

 ### 0.0.5